CLLlAgOB/free2fa/README.md

 ## Main Components

 - **Free2FA**: Handles authentication requests using Telegram bot.
 - **FreeRADIUS**: The free2fa system uses FreeRADIUS to verify the user's login and password.
 If the verification is successful, the authentication process proceeds to the next step, the second security factor, which is handled by free2FA(In free2FA we do not pass the user's passwords only the login).
-FreeRADIUS is a free software. and is distributed under [GNU General Public License version 3 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).
-The official website for FreeRADIUS is: [https://freeradius.org/](https://freeradius.org/) We use FreeRADIUS with no changes to the source code, only with configuration tweaks to meet the requirements of our project.
 This component includes a FreeRADIUS server that processes RADIUS requests from the client and passes them to free2fa_api for processing the second factor of the authentication.
+- **SSSD**: (System Security Services Daemon) To integrate with an AD domain.

+FreeRADIUS and SSSD is a free software, and is distributed under [GNU General Public License version 3 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The official website for FreeRADIUS is: [https://freeradius.org/](https://freeradius.org/)
+The official website for SSSD is: [https://sssd.io/](https://sssd.io/)
+We use FreeRADIUS and SSSD with no changes to the source code, only with configuration tweaks to meet the requirements of our project.

 ## Free2FA Microservices